elshaw82/100daysofcode/README.md

 **Thoughts**: So pleased about the lightswitch toggle.
 Ha!
 I wish I had designed a cooler lightswitch now.

 **Link(s) to work*  [Lightswitch - updated](https://codepen.io/elshaw82/full/QWjeEvM)

+### Day 42: June 05, 2020

+**Today's Progress**: Started on the loop module today - forEach, Mapping, filter, find and higher order functions.
+It's a lot!
+But a few of the tutorials I've already worked on have covered these a little, so that definitely helped.
+I made a simple canvas drawing and a wack-a-mole game from JavaScript 30.

+**Thoughts**: I need to start building more without tutorials and get a few of the terms and methods straight in my head.

+**Link(s) to work*